GurnoorSVirdi/AuroraChain/README.md

 Notes:
 Things to complete:
-Create a wallet connection and build out UI to have different portals/pages for pharmcists, Patient, Doctors This login system will verify for pharmcis and doctors through a doctor ID and Pharacy ID, the more pHaramcies we sign on there will be more locations.
+Create a wallet connection and build out UI to have different portals/pages for pharmcists, Patient, Doctors This login system will verify for pharmacies and doctors through a doctored ID and Pharmacy ID; the more pharmacies we sign on there will be more locations.
+Phramacies must have a phjaramcy ID,
+Doctors must have a doctor ID, patients have their crypto wallets.

 Application Structure:
-1.	components: blockchain network , smart contract development, UI, and integration of Filecoin for data storage.
+1.	components: blockchain network, smart contract development, UI, and integration of Filecoin for data storage.

 1. Blockchain Network
 - Choice of Blockchain: Ethereum due to its support for smart contracts.